 Safe for dogs, straight from the earth, with absolutely no processed, harmful toxins.
-We pride ourselves on the carefully chosen ingredients in all of our dog products, from balms to shampoo, gnawers, & everything in between.
+We pride ourselves on the carefully chosen ingredients in all of our dog products, from balms to shampoo, gnawers, and everything in between.
 After extensive research, we select only the highest-quality essentials to craft our healing solutions for your loyal friends.

 We care about where our ingredients comes from and how they are grown.
 Pesticides, chemically-enhanced fertilizers, and other harmful additives are never a part of our process.
 We use organic ingredients whenever possible!